asteurer/spin-migration-guide/azure/go/README.md

 ## Usage

 This example will show how to interact with Azure Blob Storage.
 See Azure's [documentation](https://learn.microsoft.com/en-us/rest/api/azure/) for API information on other Azure services.

+Keep in mind: The code examples below are for Linux, so be sure to adjust them according to your operating system.

 ### Export environment variables